Effectiveness of zeolite and humic acid-based granular NPK fertilizer on durian (Durio zibethinus) growth

 Durian, Growth optimization , Humic acid, NPK Fertilizer, Nutrient Efficiency, ZeoliteAbstract

-Improving the efficiency of NPK fertilizers can be achieved by incorporating materials such as zeolite and humic acid, which slow the release of nutrients.
-The objectives of this experiment is to evaluate the effects of a granular NPK fertilizer (6:6:12) enriched with zeolite and humic acid and compared with a standard commercial NPK fertilizer (15:15:15) on durian (Durio zibethinus) growth and determine optimal dosing.
-This experimental study arranged a two-factor Randomized Block Design (RBD): the first factor was fertilizer type (zeolite and humic acid-enriched NPK versus commercial NPK), and the second was fertilizer dose (300 g, 500 g, and 700 g per plant every three months).
-The study was conducted on two durian varieties, Musang King and Bawor, measuring growth parameters such as plant height, stem diameter, and number of primary branches.
-Soil chemical properties (pH, CEC, base saturation, C-dd, K-dd, N-add, Mg-dd, organic-C, EC, available P, available K, N-NH₄, and N-NO₃) were also observed.
-Results indicated no significant difference in growth between plants fertilized with zeolite and humic acid-enriched NPK and those treated with commercial NPK fertilizer.
-Optimal doses for Musang King and Bawor durian growth were found to be 500 g and 300 g per plant per three months, respectively.
-These findings highlight that, despite its lower NPK content, the zeolite and humic acid-enriched fertilizer enhances nutrient efficiency, likely through improved nutrient retention and gradual release.
+Improving NPK fertilizer efficiency can be achieved by incorporating zeolite and humic acid to slow nutrient release.
+This experiment evaluated the effects of a granular NPK fertilizer (6:6:12) enriched with zeolite and humic acid compared to a standard commercial NPK fertilizer (15:15:15) on durian (Durio zibethinus) growth and determined optimal dosing.
+A two-factor Randomized Block Design (RBD) was used: the first factor was fertilizer type (enriched NPK vs. commercial NPK), and the second was fertilizer dose (300 g, 500 g, and 700 g per plant every three months).
+The study, conducted on Musang King and Bawor durian varieties, measured growth parameters (plant height, stem diameter, and number of primary branches) and soil chemical properties (pH, CEC, base saturation, organic-C, and nutrient availability).
+Results showed no significant growth difference between plants fertilized with enriched and commercial NPK fertilizers.
+Optimal doses were 500 g and 300 g per plant per three months for Musang King and Bawor, respectively.
+Despite its lower NPK content, the enriched fertilizer improved nutrient efficiency through better retention and gradual release.
+These findings highlight its potential as a sustainable alternative for durian cultivation.